-Guillaume Staal is a Senior Associate at Dickinson Gleeson and an Advocate of the Royal Court Of Jersey who joined the firm in April 2012.
+Guillaume Staal is a Partner at Dickinson Gleeson and an Advocate of the Royal Court of Jersey who joined the firm in April 2012.

-Guillaume’s principal areas of expertise are in trust and commercial litigation.
-Guillaume advises clients in respect of a range of issues including contractual disputes, enforcement of foreign judgments and associated freezing and disclosure orders and insolvency matters.
+Guillaume’s principal areas of expertise include dealing with allegations of breaches of fiduciary duty, contractual disputes, enforcement of foreign judgments and associated freezing and disclosure orders.

-Guillaume is also regularly instructed in relation to employment and planning law matters.
+Guillaume is also regularly instructed in relation to probate and employment law matters.

 Prior to joining Dickinson Gleeson, Guillaume worked for Jersey’s Attorney General within the Jersey Law Officers’ Department, providing advice to Ministers of the States of Jersey and governmental departments in relation to a range of issues including human rights law, European law, constitutional law and as to statutory interpretation.
 He also worked as a legal adviser to the States of Jersey Police making numerous court appearances as a prosecutor.